peteamiri/Tutorials/JobInterview/AWSIntrerview.md

   - The Build was done in matter 1 hour instead of 12 hours.

 # Deliver result

+## Tell me about a time when you had significant, unanticipated obstacles to overcome in achieving a key goal.
+What was the obstacle?
+Were you eventually successful?
+Knowing what you know now, is there anything you would have done differently?

 ## describe a time when you faced a challenging situation and what you did to overcome it